Projects which I am actually somewhat proud of

 The length of this section would be pretty sad if I weren’t a self-identified theorist.
 It might stagnate in its current state since I don’t do much programming nowadays.
 I still plan to experiment with languages such as Rust and Erlang some day.

 - A compiler for a small subset of C to MIPS assembly (written in OCaml).
-The frontend was written with Nicolas Blanchard; I added a backend a long time after.
+The frontend was written with Enka Blanchard; I added a backend a long time after.

 - (with Antoine Voizard) A collection of OCaml modules implementing a common interface for Kahn process networks.
 Showcases 2 different ways to implement cooperative multitasking in a functional language.